Government Electricity Costs Emergency Benefit Scheme FAQs

-If your landlord and you disagree (as tenant but you are the main electricity account holder) then you can contact the Residential Tenancies Board who provide a mediation service.
+The Department of the Environment, Climate and Communications is working with the Department of Housing, Local Government and Heritage, and the Residential Tenancies Board (RTB) to publicise and increase awareness of the Electricity Costs Emergency Benefit Scheme to ensure those in rented accommodation who hold the electricity account receive benefit from the payments.
 In the event that a dispute should arise, there are existing dispute resolution mechanisms provided by the RTB to landlords and tenants.
 The RTB encourages parties to engage with its mediation service where agreements are reached in over 70% of cases.

 The scheme will apply to every domestic electricity account holder.
 This means that holiday homes with a domestic electricity account in Ireland will be included in the scheme.

-The scheme uses the above single eligibility criteria, to enable payments to be made at the earliest possible opportunity in 2022.
+The scheme uses the above single eligibility criteria, enabling payments to reach customers accounts as early as possible.